 Kite Ridge School is a specialised education provision for secondary aged students who are no longer able to attend their mainstream special school.
-Our school was set up in September 2012 and at our Ofsted inspection in March 2014 we were awarded a grading of ‘Good’ overall and ‘Outstanding’ in the area of Behaviour and Safety of Pupils.
+Our school was set up in September 2012.

 Kite Ridge is always developing and changing to meet the presenting needs of our diverse population of students providing a bespoke and holistic educational environment.
-Unconditional Positive Regard (UPR) (ref); acceptance of the person, isolating the behaviour from the person, the altering of the student‘s own self-concept and altering their self-directed behaviour, the anticipation of personal change, the setting aside of one’s own personal opinions and biases, together with a focus on quality of life outcomes are at the core of Kite Ridge School’s philosophy, ethos and practice.
+Unconditional Positive Regard (UPR) (ref); is acceptance of the person, isolating the behaviour from the person, the altering of the student‘s own self-concept and altering their self-directed behaviour.
+It is the anticipation of personal change, the setting aside of one’s own personal opinions and biases and, together with a focus on quality of life outcomes, these are at the core of Kite Ridge School’s philosophy, ethos and practice.

 The other key element of our practice at Kite Ridge is positive, person-centred behavioural support.
 Our student’s behaviours are assessed and the conclusions from those assessments are used to develop plans and strategies to reduce the frequency and severity of their challenging behaviour and to enable the student to both achieve and effectively function.

 In the longer term our overarching aim is for our students to be enabled to achieve our school values.